-The Flower Garden by C.S.
-Lewis’s House
+Visit the Flower Garden at the C.S.
+Lewis House

 Do you have a favorite children’s author?
-As a child, my favorite book series was the Chronicles of Narnia.
-I remember reading the first book in the series, “The Lion, the Witch and the Wardrobe” when I was 7 years old.
+As a child, my favorite book series was “The Chronicles of Narnia.”
+I remember reading the first book in the series, “The Lion, the Witch and the Wardrobe,” when I was 7 years old.
 I would spend hours curled up with each book, which instantly transported me to a land with centaurs, a white witch, a talking lion and adventurous young children.
 Now as an adult, my children have discovered the adventures within the pages of these wonderful books.

 After enjoying a lunch of fish and chips, we traveled from the pub toward his house.
 Along the way, I saw a lovely window box filled with petunias and cascading lobelia.

-The bold color and shape of dahlias also had a prominent spot in this garden.
+Bold, colorful dahlias also had a prominent spot in this garden.
 I confess that I have never grown dahlias, but that doesn’t stop me from admiring their unique beauty every time I am fortunate enough to view them up close.

 I was thrilled to see shrubs filled with flowers that do not grow where I live in the desert—hydrangeas.
 The large clusters of flowers in varying shades of purple were just breathtaking.

 C.S.
 Lewis bought this home in 1930 and wrote all of the books in his children’s series, “The Chronicles of Narnia”, while living here.
-It said that one of his characters, Puddleglum—a marshwiggle, was inspired by his gardener who tended the gardens of his home.
+It said that one of his characters, Puddleglum—a marshwiggle—was inspired by his gardener who tended the gardens of his home.

 During World War II, C.S.
 Lewis took in children that were evacuated.
 While the children stayed with him, he entertained them by telling stories, many of which ended up in his books.